dumindux/application-status-monitoring-daemon/README.md

-# Application Status Monitoring Deamon
+# Application Status Monitoring Daemon

-A NodeJS deamon to monitor application status using pm2, tcp and http and push statuses to a central [hub](https://github.com/dumindux/notification-hub) using web sockets
+A NodeJS daemon to monitor application status using pm2, tcp and http and push statuses to a central [hub](https://github.com/dumindux/notification-hub) using web sockets
 <br><br>
 * When this application starts up it tries to establish a websocket connection to the specified server in the config ([notification hub](https://github.com/dumindux/notification-hub))
 * If successful it starts checking the health of the services specified in the configuration periodically (These can be configured in the config)